Singapore-Cambridge GCE Advanced Level: University Admission Score (UAS)

-University Admission Score (UAS) is used in Singapore locally to determine where the student goes to university, especially which college and course to be enrolled in.
+University Admission Score (UAS) is used by the universities in Singapore to grant admission.
 To calculate the UAS, students first need to convert their A-level grades to rank points accordingly, and the UAS is the sum of all rank points.
 The maximum UAS currently is 90 points.

-However, it will be decreased to 70 points in 2026, after Project Work (PW) and the fourth content-based subject (H1 or H2) will not be counted in UAS calculation.
+However, it will be decreased to 70 points from 2025 onwards, after which the "Project Work" (PW) and the fourth content-based subject (H1 or H2) will no longer be counted in the UAS calculations.

 Candidate Performance

 In 2010, the number of school candidates who sat for the examination was 14,280, out of which 90.8% of them scored at least three Higher 2 (H2) passes, with a pass in General Paper (GP) or Knowledge and Inquiry (KI).

+In 2023, this number was 93.9%, the highest since the curriculum was revised in 2006.
+In 2021, this number was 93.5% despite the COVID-19 pandemic disruptions.
+In 2018, this number was 93.3%, then reportedly the best performance since curriculum was revised in 2006.